matuteiglesias/journal/content/Dev/2024-10-06_Enhanced_Machine_Learning_Model_Evaluation_and_Imp.md

 **🕒 00:00–00:20**
 **🏷️ Labels**: Machine Learning, Classification, Model Evaluation, Python, Feature Engineering
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to resolve issues related to machine learning model evaluation and to propose enhancements for an email classification model.
+The session aimed to resolve issues related to [[machine learning]] model evaluation and to propose enhancements for an email classification model.

 ### Key Activities
-- **Fixing CountVectorizer Input Error**: Addressed an error in [[Python]] where multiple DataFrame columns needed to be combined for text vectorization using CountVectorizer.
+- **Fixing CountVectorizer Input Error**: Addressed an error in [[Python]] where multiple [[DataFrame]] columns needed to be combined for text vectorization using CountVectorizer.
 - **Classifier Performance Analysis**: Conducted a detailed analysis of a classifier's performance, identifying strengths and weaknesses, and provided recommendations for accuracy improvement.
 - **Identifying Misclassified Cases**: Implemented a [[Python]] script to list cases with prediction errors by comparing true and predicted labels.
 - **Handling Sparse Matrices**: Developed a method to maintain index integrity during train-test splits to better handle misclassified samples in sparse matrices.